1929 Auckland Rugby League season: Fourth grade (Hospital Cup)

 Devonport won the championship undefeated with 16 wins from 16 games, scoring 356 points and only conceding 32.
 Richmond were runners up 9 further points back.
-Devonport also won the knockout competition when they beat Richmond 12-5 in the final on October 19.
+Devonport reportedly won the knockout competition when they beat Richmond 12-5 in the final on October 19.
 Devonport had won their semi final 6-0 over Akarana, while Richmond beat Kingsland 7-6 in the other semi final.
+However the Sun newspaper reported that Akarana won the knockout competition on March 29, 1930.
 Mt Wellington withdrew from the championship after 9 rounds while Remuera withdrew also after playing 9 games but in the 12 rounds having defaulted for 3 weeks.